ginkgobioworks/gen/paper/main.md

 The first 2 rows of edges correspond to the addition of the TG sequence and the 3rd edge corresponds to the deletion.
 Coordinate is abbreviated Coord in column headers.](graph_updates/final.svg){#fig:graph_updates}

-Gen represents one contig, such as a chromosome, using one directed graph of nodes and edges.
+For modeling real world data, such as chromosomes, Gen represents a contig using one directed graph of nodes and edges.
 This grouping is termed a Block Group and a join table between Block Groups and Edges is used to record all the edges in a block group.
 Because of the additive nature of insertions, replacements, and deletions, block groups can only grow over time.
 The block group represents all possible sequences that can be generated from the graph.

-An example of importing a fasta and applying a vcf is used to show these formats are translated into the Gen data model (fig. [import_example](import_example/final.svg)).
-First, for each record such as chr1 and chr2, a node is created of the entire sequence.
-Two new edges are added to the new node, connecting the start of the sequence to a source node and the end to a sink node.
-These nodes are used to simplify the process of finding the starts and end of a graph.
-When a vcf is applied, for non-deletions, a new node is created with the alternative sequence and two new edges are created -- an edge from the reference sequence's source node (such as chr1) to the new node, and an edge from the end of the new node back to the reference sequence.
-For deletions, only a new single edge is required to represent the new path.

 ## Graph Traversal